danielroelfs/danielroelfs.com/content/blog/2022-everything-is-a-linear-model/index.md

     [1] 1.157324

 But of course in any normal setting, you'd use the `sd()` function, which will give the same result as the code above, but I just wanted to show it for illustrative purposes.
 Anywhere else I'll use the `sd()` function.
-Now let's calculate the *t*-value.
+Now let's calculate the $t$-value.
 In formula form this would look like this:

 $$
 t = \frac{\overline{x} - \mu}{\frac{\sigma}{\sqrt{n}}} = \frac{2.855 - 2.5}{\frac{1.157}{\sqrt{30}}} = 1.681